- Frequently Asked Questions >

 How does concurrency affect a replica set primary?¶

 In replication, when MongoDB writes to a collection on the primary, MongoDB also writes to the primary’s oplog, which is a special collection in the local database.
 Therefore, MongoDB must lock both the collection’s database and the local database.
-The mongod must lock both databases at the same time to keep the database valid and ensure that write operations, even with replication, are “all-or-nothing” operations.
+The mongod must lock both databases at the same time to keep the database consistent and ensure that write operations, even with replication, are “all-or-nothing” operations.

 How does concurrency affect secondaries?¶